awslabs/aws-service-catalog-products/governance-at-scale-account-factory/account-bootstrap-shared/v3/README.md

 # account-bootstrap-shared
 # Description
-Creates, codebuild project that can be run to bootstrap an account and lambda function that can be used to back a custom resource so the codebuild project can be started from CloudFormation
+This product creates an AWS CodeBuild project that can be run to bootstrap an account.
+It also includes an AWS Lambda function that can be used to back a custom resource so that the CodeBuild project can be started from AWS CloudFormation

+## Usage
+This product should be provisioned in your Service Catalog Puppet account

 ## Parameters
 The list of parameters for this template:

 ### AssumableRoleArnInRootAccountForBootstrapping
-Type: String
+*Type:* String
-Description: The Arn of the assumable role from the root account
+*Description:* The Arn of the assumable role from the root account
 ### GovernanceAtScaleAccountFactoryIAMRolePath
-Type: String
+*Type:* String
-Description: The path to use for IAM roles in this template
+*Description:* The path to use for IAM roles in this template
 ### GovernanceAtScaleAccountFactoryAccountBootstrapSharedBootstrapperIAMRoleName
-Type: String
+*Type:* String
-Description: The name to use for IAM role that will be used by codebuild to bootstrap spokes
+*Description:* The name to use for the IAM role that will be used by AWS CodeBuild to bootstrap spokes
 ### GovernanceAtScaleAccountFactoryAccountBootstrapSharedCustomResourceIAMRoleName
-Type: String
+*Type:* String
-Description: The name to use for IAM role that will be used by lambda to trigger a bootstrap
+*Description:* The name to use for the IAM role that will be used by AWS Lambda to trigger a bootstrap

 ## Resources
 The list of resources this template creates:

 ### BootstrapperRole
-Type: AWS::IAM::Role
+*Type:* AWS::IAM::Role
+*Description:* An IAM service role used by the AWS CodeBuild project
 ### BootstrapperProject
-Type: AWS::CodeBuild::Project
+*Type:* AWS::CodeBuild::Project
-Description: Wrapper project that:
+*Description:* An AWS CodeBuild project that:
-  - installs aws-service-catalog-puppet
-  - runs bootstrap-spoke-as
+  - Installs `aws-service-catalog-puppet`
+  - Runs `servicecatalog-puppet bootstrap-spoke-as`
 ### BootstrapperProjectCustomResourceRole
-Type: AWS::IAM::Role
+*Type:* AWS::IAM::Role
+*Description:* An IAM Lambda execution role used by the custom resource Lambda function
 ### BootstrapperProjectCustomResource
-Type: AWS::Serverless::Function
+*Type:* AWS::Serverless::Function
-Description: Lambda function that can be used to back a custom resource.
+*Description:* An AWS Lambda function that can be used to back a custom resource.
 You can get the ARN by checking the SSM Parameter
 ```account-vending-bootstrapper-lambda```:
 ```yaml
 Account: